-After the discussion of the necessary background in §2, our first achievement is Theorem 3.8 in §3.
+After the discussion of the necessary background in Section 1, our first achievement is Theorem 2.8 in Section 2.
 This theorem says that a system has pure point spectrum if and only if every (or even just one) generic point is mean almost periodic.
 If the dynamical system is ergodic this is then equivalent to almost all points being mean almost periodic.

-As for mean almost periodicity of points, in turn various characterizations are discussed in §3.
+As for mean almost periodicity of points in turn various characterizations are discussed in Section 2.
 One of them proceeds via averages of distance between the orbit of the point and a shifted orbit.
-Another characterizes mean almost periodicity of a point via almost periodicity properties of the sampling of continuous functions along the orbit of this point.
+Another one characterizes mean almost periodicity of a point via almost periodicity properties of the sampling of continuous functions along the orbit of this point.
 In this way, we have a rather complete and clear picture of the meaning of mean almost periodic points for general dynamical systems.

 This picture ties in with various earlier results.
-In the case where the group is just the integers, a related characterization via sampling of bounded measurable function is given in [7] for measurable dynamical systems.
-In the more specific situation of subshifts over a finite alphabet, there is also a characterization of pure point spectrum via the so-called Besicovitch-Hamming almost periodicity of almost all configurations [40, Lemma 5].
-For constant length substitutions, the equivalence between mean almost periodicity and pure point spectrum was proved in [36, Lemma VI.25].
-In the particular case of point processes in \mathbb{R}^d , these results have been established in [21, Theorem 4.4].
-Moreover, we point out a companion article [31] dealing with fundamental issues in aperiodic order via almost periodicity of measures.
-As an application, it treats the situation of a special dynamical system, namely translation bounded measures dynamical systems.
+In the case where the group is just the integers a related characterization via sampling of bounded measurable function is given in [6] for measurable dynamical systems.
+In the more specific situation of subshifts over a finite alphabet there is also a characterization of pure point spectrum via a metric property of points in [35].
+Moreover, we point out a companion article [28] dealing with fundamental issues in aperiodic order via almost periodicity of measures.
+As an application, it treats the situation of special dynamical system viz translation bounded measures dynamical systems.
 These systems are particularly relevant to aperiodic order.
-In these systems, the points are measures and this allows one to work with almost periodicity properties of measures.
+In these systems the points are measures and this allows one to work with almost periodicity properties of measures.
 Of course, this approach it not available for general dynamical systems.

-In terms of methods it should be emphasized that our proof of Theorem 3.8 is completely different from those given in [7, 31, 40].
-It relies on the characterization of pure point spectrum by Bohr almost periodicity of an averaged metric obtained recently in [29].
+In terms of methods it should be emphasized that our proof of Theorem 2.8 is completely different from the ones given in [28, 6, 35].
+It relies on a recent characterization of pure point spectrum by Bohr almost periodicity of an averaged metric recently obtained by one of the authors [25].

-In §4, we then introduce Besicovitch almost periodic points.
-Although the condition of Besicovitch almost periodicity is strictly stronger than mean almost periodicity, we can still show that an ergodic dynamical system has pure point spectrum if and only if almost all points are Besicovitch almost periodic and this holds if and only if there exists one generic Besicovitch almost periodic point (Theorem 4.7).
-In this respect the difference between mean and Besicovitch almost periodicity is not too large.
+In Section 3, we then introduce Besicovitch almost periodic points.
+While the condition of Besicovitch almost periodicity is strictly stronger than mean almost periodicity, we can still show that an ergodic dynamical system has pure point spectrum if and only if almost all points are Besicovitch almost periodic and this holds if and only if there exists one generic Besicovitch almost periodic point (Theorem 3.7).
+In this respect the difference between mean and Besicovitch almost periodicity is not too big.
 The advantage of Besicovitch almost periodic points is that they allow for averaging with characters.
-In particular, it is possible to compute the eigenfunctions via the Besicovitch almost periodic points (Theorem 4.7).
-In fact, the complete spectral theory of the dynamical system can be directly computed from any single typical Besicovitch almost periodic point (Theorem 4.4).
+In particular, it is possible to compute the eigenfunctions via the Besicovitch almost periodic points (Theorem 3.7).
+In fact, the complete spectral theory of the dynamical system can be directly computed from any single typical Besicovitch almost periodic point (Theorem 3.4).